operator-framework/operator-sdk/website/content/en/docs/olm-integration/legacy/quickstart-bundle.md

 ## Setup

-Lets first walk through creating an Operator for `memcached`, a distributed key-value store.
+Let's first walk through creating an Operator for `memcached`, a distributed key-value store.

 Follow one of the user guides to develop the memcached-operator in either [Go][sdk-user-guide-go], [Ansible][sdk-user-guide-ansible], or [Helm][sdk-user-guide-helm], depending on which Operator type you are interested in.